Menu

 The relevant national curriculum programs of study are taught.
 Along with effective spiritual, moral, social and cultural (SMSC) development as this helps to prepare our children for life in modern Britain.

 We actively promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-For further information, including examples of how our curriculum promotes these values, please click HERE.

 We hold our school motto Believe, Enjoy, Succeed Together (BEST) at the heart of all we do.
 We aim to teach children how to grow into positive, responsible people, who can work and co-operate with others while developing knowledge and skills, so that they achieve their true potential.